basilisque-framework/CommonBuild/README.md

     <PropertyGroup>
       <BAS_CB_Set_NeutralLanguage>false</BAS_CB_Set_NeutralLanguage>
     </PropertyGroup>

+<a name="msTestRunsettings"></a>__MSTest runsettings__
+Provides a default .runsettings-file for MSTest.
+This is automatically set to RunSettingsFilePath when RunSettingsFilePath is empty.
+So when you want to use your own runsettings, simply overwrite RunSettingsFilePath like you normally would do anyway.

+Included settings:
+- MaxCpuCount = 0
+max process-level parallelization; but parallelization on thread level is not enforced within the test dll.
+- TreatNoTestsAsError = true
+when no tests are found in the test project, it is treated as error.
+So e.g. when, due to an error, no tests are found in your test project, your test run will fail.
+- excludes \*.Tests.dll, \*.Benchmarks.dll and Microsoft.\*.dll projects from code coverage

 ### Logging
 If you want to log the properties, that are set by this project, you can set the property BAS_CB_Log_Properties to true.
 This will log the current value of all these properties after the _PrepareForBuild_ target.